Vidyamini/image-processing/README.md

 3. Develop a program to find sum and mean of a set of images.
     (i)Create ‘n’ number of images and read the directory and perform
      Operation.

-import cv2
-import os
-path ="D:\images"
+     os.listdir() -  returns a list containing the names of the entries in the directory given by path. sum -  add a constant value to an image. mean - will give you an idea of what pixel color to choose to summarize the color of the complete image. import cv2 import os path ="D:\images"